matthewjberger/freecs/README.md

 mod systems {
     use super::*;

-    // Systems are functions that iterate over
+    // Systems are functions that iterate over the component tables
-    // the component tables and transform component data.
+    // and transform component data.
     // This function invokes two systems in parallel
     // for each table in the world filtered by component mask. pub fn run_systems(world: &mut World) {
         let delta_time = world.resources.delta_time;

-        world.tables.par_iter_mut().for_each(|table| {
+        // Parallelization of systems can be done with Rayon, which is useful when working with more than 3 million entities.
+        //
+        // In practice, you should use `.iter_mut()` instead of `.par_iter_mut()` unless you have a large number of entities,
+        // because sequential access is more performant until you are working with extreme numbers of entities. world.tables.par_iter_mut().for_each(|table| {
             if has_components!(table, POSITION | VELOCITY | HEALTH) {
                 update_positions_system(&mut table.position, &table.velocity, delta_time);